The Fast Stochastic Matching Pursuit for Neutrino and Dark Matter Experiments: Introduction

+After a scintillation photon is emitted in an event and reaches a PMT, it may strike the photocathode and induce the photoelectric effect.
+A photoelectron (PE) may be released into the vacuum area of the PMT.
+Sometimes, multiple PEs can be produced from a single photon when its energy is greater than or equal to twice the work function of the material~\cite{faham_measurements_2015,lopez_paredes_response_2018}, but they could be conceptually treated as one PE with multiple charges.
+Without loss of generality, we can consider each photon producing at most one PE in this context.
+The PEs follow an \emph{inhomogeneous} or \emph{time-dependent} Poisson point process~\cite{4324923,CRESSIE199493,baddeley_spatial_2016} with intensity function $\lambda\phi(t-t_0)$, where $\lambda$ is the expectation of the number $N$ of PEs, $\phi(t-t_0)$ is the probability density, and $t_0$ is the event time.
+It could be calibrated by photon counting methods~\cite{birks2013theory,guo_slow_2019,OConner1984-cr}.

+For simplicity, we assume that the \emph{electronic noise} is white that follows a normal distribution independent of time: $\epsilon(t)\sim\mathcal{N}(0,\sigma_\epsilon^2)$~\cite{lindgren2013stationary}.
+An electrical current is formed when electrons impact the anode.
+This current is converted typically through a transimpedance amplifier to a voltage pulse for waveform readout~\cite{jetter_pmt_2012}, and the resulting \emph{charge} can be calculated via waveform integration~\cite{huang_flash_2018}.
+This article uses \si{pC} as the unit of charge.

+Daya Bay~\cite{jetter_pmt_2012} and JUNO~\cite{zhang_comparison_2019} describe the pulse shape from a single PE as being log-normally distributed.
+Luo~et~al.~\cite{luo_reconstruction_2023} and Zhang~et~al.~\cite{zhang_performance_2023} use the ex-Gaussian distribution.
+Knoll~\cite{knoll_radiation_2010} uses mixed exponential functions derived from the parallel RC circuit.
+There is no established unique model; we shall use the ex-Gaussian distribution without loss of generality.
+The waveform of a PMT of PE $i$ is $q_i V_\mathrm{PE}(t-t_i)$, where $q_i$ is the PE charge, $t_i$ is the PE time, and $V_{\mathrm{PE}}$ is the normalized shape of the single electron response (SER).
+With $V_{\mathrm{PE}}$ and the electronic noise $\epsilon(t)$, the final waveform $w(t)$ is

-To reconstruct the energy and time of the events from the waveforms, a common method is to integrate the waveform (also known as \emph{charge method}) to get the \emph{charge}~\cite{zhang_comparison_2019} as a predictor of \emph{visible energy}, and to locate the peaks of the waveforms measuring the 10\%-rising-edge~\cite{knoll_radiation_2010,zhang_performance_2023} as photoelectron (PE) times.
-More sophisticated approaches use fitting or deconvolution~\cite{knoll_radiation_2010,zhang_comparison_2019,xu_towards_2022,luo_reconstruction_2023} based on empirical single PE templates to obtain the charge and PE arrival times together.
-W. Jiang et al.~\cite{jiang2024machinelearningbasedphotoncounting} explore photon counting with machine-learning to retrieve the numbers of PEs from the waveforms and improve energy resolution.
+To reconstruct the energy and time of the events from the waveforms, a common method is to utilize the integrated charge (also known as the \emph{charge method})~\cite{zhang_comparison_2019} as a predictor of \emph{visible energy}, and to locate the peaks of the waveforms, measuring the 10\%-rising-edge~\cite{zhang_performance_2023,knoll_radiation_2010} as PE times.
+Matched filters~\cite{1057571} can be used to suppress electronic noises and improve the signal-to-noise ratio; however, they are insufficient for retrieving the times and number of PEs.
+The filtered signal might be worse at distinguishing the PEs that are very close.
+More sophisticated approaches use fitting or deconvolution~\cite{zhang_comparison_2019,luo_reconstruction_2023,knoll_radiation_2010,xu_towards_2022} with empirical single PE templates to obtain the charge and PE arrival times together.